na-na-hi/renget/archive/iftod.md

 \>You try to escape from the Rathian cuddlepuddle, but your attempts only result in being pulled into the wings of another sibling and being snuggled twice as hard
 \>Eventually you give in and allow yourself to sink into the pile
 \>You'll sneak away in the morning when the Mother leaves
-\>Hopefully they don't try to eat you for breakfast first
+\>Hopefully they don't try to eat you for breakfast first%%

 ===================================

-\>Been hanging out with a Rathian for a few weeks
+%darkgreen%\>Been hanging out with a Rathian for a few weeks
 \>Something rare happened between you two, an unexplainable, unbreakable bond
 \>You can't explain why, and honestly don't care, being with her just feels you with joy, and the same goes for her
 \>You're both pretty cuddly, but the size difference usually sparks frustration for both of you